 FEE-HELP loans are included in accumulated HELP debts and repayments start when your repayment income is above the minimum compulsory threshold.
-The compulsory repayment threshold for the 2019 -20 income year is A$45,881.
-A list of the 2019 -2020 Repayment Income Thresholds is available from the Australian Taxation Office (ATO).
+The compulsory repayment threshold for the 2023-24 income year is A$51,550.
+A list of the 2023-2024 Repayment Income Thresholds is available from the Australian Taxation Office (ATO).

-Details on repaying your accumulated HELP debt is available in FEE-HELP information booklets available from Student Central and electronic versions are available at Study Assist.
+Details on repaying your accumulated HELP debt is available in the electronic FEE-HELP information booklets on the Study Assist website.

 To be eligible for FEE-HELP a student must provide their Tax File Number (TFN) and;

-- be a New Zealand citizen who holds a Special Category Visa (SCV) and meets all the eligibility criteria under this category
+- be a New Zealand citizen who holds a Special Category Visa (SCV) and meets ALL of the long-term eligibility criteria under this category

 Students not eligible for FEE-HELP are required to pay the tuition fee by the fee due date.
 Refer to:

-If you withdraw after the census date, due to serious illness or other special circumstances, you may be able to have your debt removed or refunded if you paid upfront.
-Download the form Application for Removal of Financial Liability and/or Academic Penalty in Special Circumstances from Student forms and document requests.
+If you withdraw after the Census date, due to serious illness or other special circumstances, you may be able to have your debt removed, or refunded if you paid upfront.
+Download the form Application for Withdrawal from Course Due to Special Circumstances from Student forms and document requests.
 Review the guidelines prior to submitting applications.

-Note: Eligible NZ citizens will need to visit Student Central to discuss, as an additional Commonwealth Assistance form will need to be submitted.
+Note: Eligible NZ citizens will need to visit Student Central to discuss accessing a FEE-HELP loan, as an additional Commonwealth Assistance form will need to be submitted.